Skip to content

 You will find more information about the Innowwide programme and its eligibility criteria on the Eureka network’s website.

 EU Partnership on Innovative SMEs / Eurostars is a is a programme co-funded by Eureka national funding bodies and the EU Horizon Europe framework programme.
-Eurostars has 37 participating countries, most of them European but also countries overseas.
+Eurostars has 37 participating countries.